drockdriod/gatewayscope/README.md

 The clientId would be used to instantiate the gin-jwt middleware with the correct RSA public/private keys.

 ### Crypto
 There was some issues with generating dynamic RSA private/ public PEMs.
-Generating a public PEM based on the private predicesor resulted in the public key to read as "invalid" upon validation with the JWT token.
+Generating a public PEM based on the private PEM pair resulted in the public key to read as "invalid" upon validation with the JWT token.
 I used the https://golang.org/pkg/crypto/x509 library, specifically the MarshalPKCS1PublicKey ¶ function, to perform the public PEM export.

 It turns out that function was not returning the result I needed: https://github.com/golang/go/issues/29141